-Having spent my college years as an avid whitewater kayaker and rafter I considered myself to be reasonably skilled in self-rescue techniques and river safety.
-My trip leaders were never negligent; we learned to avoid strainers, look for undercuts, wet exit from our kayaks, avoid standing up in the river, and, if swimming, to stay on our backs with our feet pointed downstream.
+Having spent my college years as an avid whitewater kayaker and rafter, I considered myself to be reasonably skilled in river safety and self-rescue techniques.
+My trip leaders were never negligent.
+We learned to avoid strainers or objects in the river, look for undercuts, wet exit from our kayaks, and avoid standing up in the river.
+Furthermore, if swimming, we learned to stay on our backs with our feet pointed downstream.

-So when I started a swiftwater rescue course last month with local firefighters and EMTs, I anticipated that the self-rescue portion would be primarily a review.
-I was surprised when the course equipped me with skills and techniques that would have helped me and my fellow river runners.1.
-You Can Do More Than Just Put Your Feet Up
+So when I started the Swiftwater Safety Institute Rescue Training with local firefighters and EMTs, I anticipated that the self-rescue portion would be primarily a review.
+But, to my surprise, the course equipped me with additional whitewater safety skills and techniques, which would have helped my fellow river runners and me.

 If you point your head towards the shore that you wish to reach, the current will help to carry you towards that shore.
-By using a combination of the current’s power and your stokes you will have a better chance of reaching the shore.
+By using a combination of the current’s power and your strokes, you will have a better chance of reaching the shore.
 Remember to keep your feet downstream so that you can kick off from rocks as you approach them.
-Also consider wearing gloves, not just for warmth, but to protect your hands if you need to grab onto a rock.
+Also, consider wearing gloves, not just for warmth, but to protect your hands if you need to grab onto a rock.

-2. Some Strainers Can Be Overcome
+2. You Can Overcome Some Strainers

-It turns out that there is actually a technique for passing over strainers if you are swimming.
+It turns out that there is a technique for passing over strainers if you are swimming.
 However, the method has some limitations.
-The strainer can not obstructions sticking out from the top (such as limbs) that would impede your body.
+The strainer can not be obstructions sticking out from the top (such as limbs) that would impede your body.
 Also, the top of the strainer must be relatively close to the surface of the water.
 Remember that you only get one shot at getting over a strainer.

 3. Avoid Low Head Dams